C13L0/roll-your-own/README.md

 #### Place the oldsite folder in /var/www/html (or git clone the oldsite to this folder)
 1. Navigate to /sites (or /var/www/html if you didn’t create a symlink)
-2. Change the name of your folder to **oldsite.dev** (basically we are adding .dev and making sure the name of this folder matches the oldsite.dev name in the hosts file)
+2. Change the name of your folder to **oldsite.local** (basically we are adding .local and making sure the name of this folder matches the oldsite.local name in the hosts file)
 3. Navigate into the sites/default folder and delete any old settings.php
 4. Copy default.settings.php and rename it: **settings.php**